LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D2-ObjectConstructors.md

 }
 ```

-Now we want more pigeon objects, but with different property values.
+What if we want more pigeon objects, but with different property values?
 Is there a way we can make a template that we can use to make others?
 Yes!
 We can make an *object constructor*.

 Here's a special function that's an *object constructor*.